A Home Away from Home: The West Indies House, newcastle 1941-1945

 Shields Daily News, 28 June 1841

 Sailors were not the only group facing difficult employment and housing conditions.
 Between 700 and 900 workers from British Honduras (today’s Belize) volunteered for logging work in Scotland.
-The foresters complained about low wages.
-Threadbare clothing and inadequate cabins let the Scottish winter freeze them to the bones.
-Learn more.
-The Hondurans sometimes travelled to Newcastle while on leave and stayed at the West Indies House.
+The workers complained about low wages, threadbare clothing and inadequate cabins.
+They sometimes travelled to Newcastle while on leave and stayed at the West Indies House.
 When the British Honduran Forestry Unit dissolved in 1944, about 250 of the foresters remained in Britain.
 About half of them sought employment in the North East and lived in the West Indies House until they could find more permanent accommodations.

 Koi O’ Larbi: barrister, superintendent, and anticolonial advocate

-Most hostels of this type that mostly employed white supervisors, but the superintendent of the West Indies House was Koi Obuadabang Larbi from the Gold Coast (today’s Ghana).
+Most hostels of this type employed white supervisors, but the superintendent of the West Indies House was Koi Obuadabang Larbi from the Gold Coast (today’s Ghana).
 A 28 years old barrister, he had studied law at King’s College (today's Newcastle University).
-He suspended his career to devote his time and energy to the West Indies House.
+He suspended his career to oversee the West Indies House.
 He was the first Black man to hold the appointment of missioner in the British Sailor’s Society.

-O'Larbi was set on creating a real ‘home away from home.’
-Libraries did not let people of African descent use their facilities so he launched a book donation drive, insisting that "little home life is open to [British Hondurans] because of their colour and a library is an urgent need."
+O'Larbi was set on creating a "home away from home."
+For instance, libraries did not let people of African descent use their facilities so he launched a book donation drive, insisting that "little home life is open to [British Hondurans] because of their colour and a library is an urgent need."
 He actively worked with students at the nearby university and with Charles Minto in North Shields.
-Learn more here and here.

 After a few clashes with the Colonial Office, notably over his salary, O'Larbi left the West Indies House and pushed for the right to self-determination in the British Empire.
-A member of the Pan-African Federation, he attended the All-Colonial Peoples (or Subject Peoples) Conference in London in 1945 that advocated for 'the unconditional and immediate ending of all colonial systems' and the end of 'all racial and discriminatory laws.'
-Learn more.
+A member of the Pan-African Federation, he attended the All-Colonial Peoples (or Subject Peoples) Conference in London in 1945 that advocated for "the unconditional and immediate ending of all colonial systems' and the end of 'all racial and discriminatory laws."

-With the end of the Second World War, many hoped that peace would bring freedom and equality for all, including for those living under colonial rule.
-Britain had imposed political and economic control of the Gold Coast region and established a colony in 1874 after waging a series of wars against the Ashanti Empire.
-The colony assisted Britain in the two world wars.
+With the end of the World War II, many hoped that peace would bring freedom and equality for all, including for those living under colonial rule.
 Calls for independence grew louder.
 As the richest and most educated territories in West Africa, the Gold Coast had long experienced manifestations of nationalism and calls for self-government.
 O'Larbi returned to the Gold Coast and supported the colony gaining its independence in 1957 as the country of Ghana.